NitorCreations/serverless-workshop/README.md

 git clone https://github.com/NitorCreations/serverless-workshop.git
 ```

+All paths mentioned below will be relative to the git repository root.

-In the directory ```serverless-workshop/slss-workshop```, run [`slss  project init`][serverless-init].
+In the directory ```slss-workshop```, run [`slss  project init`][serverless-init].
 This will initialize the project with your own deployment stage (environment).
   * When prompted for a stage name, use the username provided to you or at least try not to conflict with others.
   * Choose *Existing Profile* and then *default* for the AWS profile
   * Select the `eu-west-1` region when prompted.

-This creates an Elasticsearch domain in AWS which takes 10-15 minutes.
+This creates an Elasticsearch domain (among other things) in AWS which takes 10-15 minutes.
 You can continue with creating your API while this is happening.
 Come back here when this is done to upload your data.

 More information on the development/deployment workflow with Serverless is in their [documentation][serverless-workflow].
+It might also be helpful to read about the [Serverless project structure][serverless-structure] to understand the organization of files inside the project directory.

 Here is an overview diagram of how things will be set up: